ericyang91/RTDS_Python/README.md

 ### Basics of Object-Oriented Programming

-- What is object-oriented programming (OOP)?
+- What is __object-oriented programming (OOP)__?
    - Object-Oriented Programming (OOP) is a programming paradigm centered around the concept of "objects," which are instances of classes.
 In OOP, the primary focus is on designing software by modeling real-world entities as objects that have attributes (data) and methods (functions or procedures) that define their behavior.
 The three fundamental principles of OOP are abstraction, data encapsulation, and inheritance.

-- What are classes and objects?
+- What are __classes__ and __objects__?
 How are they related?
-   - A class is a blueprint or template for creating objects.
+   - A __class__ is a blueprint or template for creating objects.
 It defines a set of attributes (variables) and methods (functions) that the objects created from the class will have.
-      - Attributes: These are the data members (variables) that store information about the object.
+      - __Attributes__: These are the data members (variables) that store information about the object.
-      - Methods: These are functions defined inside a class that describe the behaviors or actions an object can perform.
+      - __Methods__: These are functions defined inside a class that describe the behaviors or actions an object can perform.
-   - An object is an instance of a class.
+   - An __object__ is an instance of a class.
 When you create an object from a class, you are creating an entity that follows the structure and behavior defined by the class.

-- What is abstraction in OOP?
+- What is __abstraction__ in OOP?
 Why is it needed?
    - Abstraction involves hiding the complex implementation details of an object and exposing only the necessary parts.
 It helps in reducing complexity and allows the programmer to focus on interactions at a high level rather than the inner workings.

-- What is information hiding (data encapsulation) in OOP?
+- What is information hiding (__data encapsulation__) in OOP?
 What advantages does it offer?
    - This concept refers to bundling the data (attributes) and methods that operate on the data into a single unit or class, and restricting direct access to some of the object's components, which helps to protect the integrity of the data.
    - Offers information protection and ease of use.
       - An example of information hiding that you have already seen is defining and using functions.
 The code block of a function can be very lengthy and hard to understand.
 After a function is defined, however, a programmer only needs to know what the function does and how to use it, without considering the lengthy code block of how the function works.
    - The built-in `property()` function, which manages access to/modifications to instance-level attributes (private or protected) of a class, provides data encapsulation.

-- What does inheritance mean in OOP?
+- What does __inheritance__ mean in OOP?
    - Most often, things are categorized and put in a tree-like hierarchy with the root on the top.
 In such a tree-like hierarchy, the root of the tree is the most generic class or concept, and the leaves are the most specific and often refer to specific objects.
 From the root down to the leaves, nodes on a lower level will inherit the properties of all the connected nodes at higher levels.
    - If you want to inherit from multiple base classes,
       ```python